Personal

 paper copy is due during class on the due date.
 Additionally, an electronic

-copy is due, prior to the beginning of
+copy is due, ten (10) minutes or more prior to the beginning of class on or

-screen.
-You will be instructed during class about how to create a TurnItIn.com
+be instructed during class about how to create a TurnItIn.com account,

-account, and how to turn in your work.
-Your essays will be considered late
+and how to turn in your work.
+Your essays will be considered

-until both the paper copy and the electronic copies are turned in.
-All other
+late until both the paper copy and the electronic copies are turned in.
+All

-rules for late work, as delineated in section six of the course syllabus, also
+other rules for late work, as delineated in section six of the course syllabus,

 Another